Adopting A Child From China FAQs

 Why adopt from China?

-China has one of the most stable and established international adoption programs available.
-China operates their adoption service through the China Center for Children’s Welfare and Adoption (CCCWA).
+China Adoption is one of the most stable and established international adoption programs available.
+China provides adoption service through the China Center for Children’s Welfare and Adoption (CCCWA).
 At this time, adoptions from CCCWA are waiting children with special needs.
 (If you not considering a waiting child or special needs child, consider the adopting from Korea or Thailand.)
 CCCWA gives children with special needs priority, so the process is expedited to ensure these children quickly find a loving family.
 Some of the major advantages are:

 - Medical histories provided and updates can be requested

 - You control which child is to be matched